 The one downfall of this brush is that some of the bristles will fall out, This is totally worth it, though, if you are looking for something soft over a hard plastic brush.
 Plus, it comes beautifully packaged and would make for a perfect gift to add to your baby registry or gift to a new mama in your life.

-The Scalp Scrubbie is a great Cradle Cap brush if you plan on doing your scrubbing during bath time.
+This is the best baby brush for cradle cap care during bathtime.
 It is a soft sponge with a gentle bristle brush on one side.
+You can use this 2-in-1 design to help you gently clean the scalp.
 I love that you can squeeze some Cradle Cap shampoo on the sponge side and get the benefits of the brush and the shampoo all at once.

-This set comes with both a wooden brush and a silicone scrubber, so you get the best of both worlds.
+This baby hair brush for cradle cap comes in the cutest packaging and would make a great gift.
+The set comes with both a wooden brush and a silicone scrubber, so you get the best of both worlds.
 The wooden brush has goat hair bristles just like the one we discussed above.
 Paired with the silicone brush which exfoliates and lifts the scales, these brushes will make it a breeze to clear your baby’s scalp.
 As a bonus, your baby will love how soft this brush feels on their head.

 Remember, you can always hop on over to the Rookie Moms Facebook group if you have any questions or wants to talk to other mamas!

 If You Enjoyed This List of Brushes for Cradle Cap, You May Also Like: